nih-fmrif/NIMH_repro_2017_03/_episodes/25-container_technology.md

 ~~~
 {: .output}

 Notice that the command prompt changed from a dollar sign to a longer string.
-This is because the default shell in ubuntu is `/bin/bash`, but the default shell in a Singularity container is `/bin/sh`.
+This is because the default shell in Ubuntu is `/bin/bash`, but the default shell in a Singularity container is `/bin/sh`.
 (Some containers may not have `/bin/bash` installed.)
 Anyway, let's check the information about our operating system again.

 ~~~
 Singularity.centos.img> cat /etc/os-release